lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `noteOn`), "note on"
+messages require the following parameters:

 | Parameter  | Description                                     | Minimum | Maximum |
 |------------|-------------------------------------------------|---------|---------|
 | `channel`  | The MIDI channel this message should affect.    | 0       | 15      |